 Mount Moriah is the final resting place for 1,000s of veterans from the Revolution, Civil War, Spanish American War, War of 1812, World Wars I & II, Vietnam, and Korea. [button color=”green” size=”medium” align=”center” link=”http://friendsofmountmoriahcemetery.org/our-veterans/”]Learn More About Our… Read More

 All are welcome to join our clean-up events.
 Check out our event calendar for upcoming dates!
+We generally hold events from late March through December, culminating each year with Wreaths Across America.
 Photo: Celeste Stewart/ Philadelphia Photo League

 It’s estimated that more than 80,000 individuals are buried at Mount Moriah.
 In addition to the many veterans buried here, there are 1,000’s of individuals who are notable in their own right—from mayors and baseball players to entertainers and journalists.